hanabi/hanabi.github.io/Empty_Clues.md

   * Donald has the easiest time of all.
 He does not have to figure out anyone's action.
 He just has to plug in the values for what the two previous players did in order to determine that he is supposed to play slot 1.
   * Donald calculates: 3 (Alice's clue) - 1 (Bob's past action) - 1 (Cathy's past action) = 1 (play slot 1)
   * Donald blind-plays slot 1.
+* Unlike Hat-Guessing, it does not matter which player recieves a clue.
+If it is possible to give the empty clue to more than one player, then the clue should be given to the player that would benefit the most from the negative information.

 <br />